browolf/Teams/README.md

 the file listteams.ps1 can be used to list what teams have the codes.
 In the case you're waiting for a teacher to change their Team names.

+Getcodes2 is self contained in that it can do everything with the sims csv file and will output the upns it's adding to the team names.